This chapter has been published in the book

 At this point Socrates shifted the discussion from Cephalus’ personal

-experience to a search for a definition of what justice is.
-The
+to a search for a definition of what justice is.

 to concur in the refutation of Simonides’ proposition.